 Staying in touch with old friends or even family members, with whom you may have lost contact, is an excellent way to improve your overall health.
 Research has shown that individuals with strong social ties live longer than those who don’t.
-For your recovery, friends and family can help you address issues related to your addiction, provide valuable insight into your personal growth, reduce stress, and even boost your confidence.
+In terms of recovery, friends and family can help you address issues related to your addiction, provide valuable insight into your personal growth, reduce stress, and even boost your confidence.

 If you are like the one in four Americans who say they have had a great deal of stress in just the previous month alone, then you need to set a goal to either find healthy ways to alleviate your stress or eliminate it.
 Chronic stress can increase your risk of or worsen insomnia, depression, obesity, and heart disease.

 For a person in recovery, stress poses a major relapse risk.
 Some of the ways you might be tempted to manage your stress could be through drinking alcohol or using drugs.
 This form of self-medicating is self-defeating.
 Long work hours, living a sedentary life, and unhealthy eating habits can all worsen your levels of stress.
-Healthier ways to deal with your stress would be through exercising, talking about unresolved problems with a therapist, and keeping a journal to vent.
+Healthier ways to deal with your stress would be to exercise, to talk about unresolved problems with a therapist, and to keep a journal to vent.

 Research shows that more than a third of adults in the U.S don’t get enough sleep.
 With the recommended amount of sleep being seven to eight hours a night, not getting enough sleep is detrimental to your health.